Haagerup property and group-invariant percolation: Preliminaries

 The main link between the objects defined in Section \ref{sec-prel-Haagerup} and invariant percolation is provided by the following lemma.

-\begin{lemma} Let $\skrig$ be the Cayley graph of a finitely generated group $\Gamma$ and let $\P$ be a $\Gamma$-invariant bond percolation on $\skrig$.
+\begin{lemma}[Two-point functions of invariant percolations are positive definite functions] Let $\skrig$ be the Cayley graph of a finitely generated group $\Gamma$ and let $\P$ be a $\Gamma$-invariant bond percolation on $\skrig$.
 Then $\tau(\cdot,\cdot)$ defines a positive definite invariant kernel.
 In particular $\tau(o,\cdot)$ defines a positive definite function. \end{lemma}

 \proof As pointed out in the introduction, this observation is due to Aizenman and Newman \cite{AN84}.
 For the convenience of the reader we include a proof.
 Let $\P$ be a $\Gamma$-invariant bond percolation on $\skrig$ with percolation configuration $\omega$.
 Invariance of the kernel $\tau(\cdot,\cdot)$ follows from $\Gamma$-invariance of $\P$.
 Let $g_1,\ldots,g_n\in\Gamma$ and $a_1,\ldots,a_n\in\C$ be arbitrary and let $\skric$ denote the set of open clusters in $\omega$.
 Then